chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch (compiled).md

 - Benja announces, "We have a choice.
 We can tear each other apart, or we can come together and build a better world.
 It’s not too late.
 I still believe we can be One-Kumandra again."
 - Benja sheathes his sword.
 “Shall we return to dinner?”
 	- Tension fills the air.
 Eyes dart around, who's making the first move?
-- A crossbow steadies for Benja’s heart.
+- A ~~crossbow~~ blowpipe steadies for Benja’s heart.
 FWIP!
-	- He deflects it — it lands in his leg.
+	- He deflects the dart — it lands in his leg.
 He crumples.
 	- "BÀ!"
 Raya cries.
 	- Everyone rushes past them into the Circle.
 - Hands grope at the Gem, until…